gozu/dss-admin-toolkit/README.md

-# Public repository for DSS custom plugins, code and projects for Walmart
+# Public repository for DSS custom plugins, code and projects for Elite Support Customers

 This repository contains the source code for custom  DSS plugins developed for Walmart.